cqframework/cqf-ccc/WALKTHROUGH.md

 The result of the publisher step will create the Artifact Library as a FHIR Implementation Guide in the `output` folder, so open a browser on the [index.html](output/index.html) page to see the result.

 > NOTE: The index.html link above will open the index.html page in an editor in the environment.
 Right-click in that editor and select "Open with Live Server" to view the page in your browser.
-Alternatively, click the "Go Live" option in the bottom right correct of your workspace".

 ## Running the Decision Support

 To run the decision support, we load the [ColorectalCancerScreeningCDS](bundles/plandefinition/ColorectalCancerScreeningCDS-bundle.json) bundle, which contains all the resources for the recommendation (including the test case data) into the Clinical Reasoning server:

-    curl -d "@bundles/plandefinition/ColorectalCancerScreeningCDS/ColorectalCancerScreeningCDS-bundle.json" -H "Content-Type: application/json" -X POST https://cds-sandbox.alphora.com/cqf-ruler-r4/fhir
+    curl -d "@bundles/plandefinition/ColorectalCancerScreeningCDS/ColorectalCancerScreeningCDS-bundle.json" -H "Content-Type: application/json" -X POST https://cloud.alphora.com/sandbox/r4/cds/fhir

 > NOTE: If you get an error about "HSEARCH" not working, that is a known issue with indexing in the HAPI FHIR Server.
 Just re-run the command and it should work the second time.
 We're working on it.